jovanovicjanna/projectunit4/README.md

 ```
 ### Design/ HTML & CSS

 As I wanted to make my social network visually appealing I have took extra care of when it comes to consideration of colors and visual effects.
 I have chosen to keep the look of my website simple and modern, with a logo of a social network and navigation bar on top of every page.
 Colors that I have chosen are black (#000000), white (#FFFFFF), and  #009699.
 And the feature of my design I am especially proud of is hovering effect on every button when I move the cursor on my screen.
+The template I have used was from the youtube tutorial [^5] that I have found which I have modified to fit my clients needs.

 The CSS code below shows a general template for every button on my screen.